maubanel/UE5-CPP-Overview/init/README.md

 ##### `Step 14.`\|`CPPOVR`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 So the safest way to initialize a variable is using the `{}` syntax as the compiler will prevent you from making a narrowing conversion at compile time.
+This means you will need to use the `=` operator to assign and take the consequences of the narrowing conversion (the data may be altered in an unexpected way).

 ![best way to initialize using {}](images/safestConversion.png)